dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-13-Building PyTorch functionality.md

 * neural network related functions under `torch.nn.functional`
 * autograd operators under `torch.autograd.Function` implementing the forward and backward functions.

 The last kind of functions mentioned (autograd) allow us to customize PyTorch, introducing the new autograd functionality.
-Here is the example creating the Fft autograd:
+Here is the example creating the new autograd:
 ~~~
 class MyReLU(torch.autograd.Function):
   def forward(ctx, x):